mohsaied/mohsaied.github.io/_pages/about.md

   address: >

 news: true  # includes a list of news items
+latest_posts: false  # includes a list of the newest posts
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---